-You should always receive the puppy’s paperwork for vaccinations, microchipping and anti-worming medication.
-Illegal breeders won’t produce paperwork or certificates.
-Some dealers may produce fake paperwork so beware if it doesn’t look right or doesn’t have the name, number and address of a real veterinary practice.
+You should always receive the puppy’s paperwork for vaccinations, microchipping, anti-worming medications and check-ups.
+Some dealers might use the current lockdown restrictions for not providing these essential documents or provide fake paperwork that doesn’t look right, or which doesn’t have the name, number and address of a real veterinary practice.

-Even if you are overcome by strong emotion to rescue the pup, if something doesn’t feel right, walk away and report your concerns to the Scottish SPCA on 03000 999 999.
+Even if you are desperate for a pup right now or overcome by strong emotion to rescue it, if something doesn’t feel right, walk away and report your concerns to the Scottish SPCA on 03000 999 999.

-Read on to find out more about the signs of an illegally bred puppy, and remember, if there’s no mum and no paperwork, #LookBeyondCute and walk away!
+Read on to find out what to look out for when buying a puppy and remember if there’s no mum and no paperwork, then you need to #LookBeyondCute and walk away.

 Many dealers are running huge operations, selling multiple litters at the same time, or even smuggling dogs to the UK from abroad.
 Look out for these signs online that can reveal if the advert has been posted by an illegal seller.